wongdigital/rogerwong-site/_content/posts/designs-purpose-remains-constant.md

 In today’s technology companies’ squad, aka [Spotify model](https://www.atlassian.com/agile/agile-at-scale/spotify), every squad has a three-headed leadership team consisting of a product manager, a designer, and an engineering or tech lead.
 This cross-functional leadership team is a direct descendent of the copywriter-art director creative team pioneered by [Bill Bernbach](https://en.wikipedia.org/wiki/William_Bernbach) in 1960, sparking the so-called [“creative revolution”](https://www.oneclub.org/articles/all/-view/the-creative-revolution-of-the-60s/) in advertising.

 ![A triptych of iconic 1960s DDB print advertisements showing: left - a Native American person in traditional dress eating rye bread, with text "You don't have to be Jewish to love Levy's"; center - a Volkswagen Beetle with the single word "Lemon." beneath it; right - a smiling woman with a caption "Avis can't afford not to be nice."
 These ads demonstrate DDB's revolutionary minimalist advertising style.](/images/design-constant-ddb.jpg)
+_Ads by DDB during the creative revolution of the 1960s_

 When I was at Organic in 2005, we debuted a mantra called, [Three Minds](https://web.archive.org/web/20080723022726/http://threeminds.organic.com/masthead.html).
 > Great advertising was often created in “pairs”—a copywriter and an art director.
 In the digital world, the creation process is more complex.
 Strategists, designers, information architects, media specialists, and technologists must come together to create great experiences.
 Quite simply, it takes ThreeMinds.